 Under the statute of frauds, the mortgage itself must be evidenced by some writing to be enforceable.
 The mortgagor will usually make certain promises and warranties to the mortgagee and state the amount and terms of the debt and the mortgagor's duties concerning taxes, insurance, and repairs.
-A sample mortgage form is presented in Figure 26.2 "Sample Mortgage Form".
+A sample mortgage form is presented in Figure 29.2 "Sample Mortgage Form".

-Figure 26.2 Sample Mortgage Form
+Figure 29.2 Sample Mortgage Form

-Mortgage ga This mortgage is made theday of, 20, between the mortgagor, [name of mor agor], at [insert residence], and [name of mortgagee], mortgagee, at [insert residence].
-To secure the payment of an indebtedness of \$[numbers][written out]dollars, to be add on starting on theday of, 20 with interest to be computed from at the rate ( [address and legal description of the property].
-And the mortgagor promises the mortgagee as follows: A 1.
-That the mortgagor will keep the buildings on the premises insured against loss by fire for the benefit of the mortgagor will keep the buildings on the premises insured against loss by fire for the benefit of the mortgagee; that s/he will assign and deliver the policies to the mortgagee; and that s/he will reimburse the mortgagee for any premiums paid for insurance made by the mortgagee on the mortgagors' default in insuring the buildings.
+Mortgage g This mortgage is made theday of, 20, between the mortgagor, [name of mor agor], at [insert residence], and [name of mortgagee], mortgagee, at [insert residence].
+To secure the payment of an indebtedness of \$[numbers][written out]dollars, to be aid on starting on theday of, 20 with interest to be computed from at the rate ( [address and legal description of the property].
+And the mortgagor promises the mortgagee as follows: Α 1.
+That the mortgagor will pay the debt as provided.
+2. That the mortgagor will keep the buildings on the premises insured against loss by fire for the benefit of the mortgagee; that s/he will assign and deliver the policies to the mortgagee; and that s/he will reimburse the mortgagee for any premiums paid for insurance made by the mortgagee on the mortgagor's default in insuring the buildings.
 3. That no building on the premises shall be removed or demolished without the consent of the mortgagee.
-4. That the whole principal sum and interest shall become due at the option of the mortgagee: • after default in the payment of any tax, water rate or assessment for A:
+4. That the whole principal sum and interest shall become due at the option of the mortgagee: • after default in the payment of any installment of principal or of interest for days, after notice and demand; • or after default in the payment of any tax water rate or assessment for days, after notice and demand; • or after default after notice and demand either in assigning and delivering the policies insuring the buildings against loss by fire to the mortgagee; • or in reimbursing the mortgagee for premiums paid on such insurance, as provided here; 5.
+That the mortgagor will pay all taxes, assessments or water rates, and if s/he defaults, the mortgagee may pay instead.
+6. That the mortgagor within days upon request in person or days upon request by mall will furnish a written statement, properly acknowledged, of the amount due on this mortgage and whether any offsets or defenses exist against the mortgage debt.
+7. That any notice and demand or request shall be in writing and may be served in person or by mail.
+9. That the mortgagor warrants the title to the premises. s evidence of this agreement between the parties, this mortgage is signed below by them.
+Mortgagee. mail. mail.
+A s evidence of this agreement between the parties, this mortgage is signed below by them.
+Mortgagor.
+Mortgagee